SashaFlores/Cryptocurrencies_Growth/README.md

 ![markdown-image3](Image/p1_cum_single_plot.png)

-Let's the numbers in dollar terms and the investment returns if we start with 5000 USD:
+Let's take a look at the investment returns if we start with 5000 USD, how much roughly we will end with:

 If invested in Bitcoin, I would end up after 5 years with 119,720 USD; <br />
 If invested in Etherum, I would end up after 5 years with 485,796 USD; <br />